 15 minutes after non- School reception will call pupil's emergency contact numbers in collection at the normal time hierarchical order.
-30 minutes after non- collection at the normal time Continue to make repeated attempts to contact the normal emergency contact numbers provided by the parent/carer.
-If still no response, call the Police and explain a child has not been collected.
+30 minutes after non- collection at the normal time collected.
 1 hour after non-collection at normal time Arrange for care in the boarding house until collection is completed.